When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Saturday, October 13th, 2007

-Post-dated note: This painting was accepted into The 23rd Texas & Neighbors Regional Art Exhibition, April 26 – May 24, 2008, Irving Arts Center, Irving, TX.
+This painting was showcased in The 23rd Texas & Neighbors Regional Art Exhibition, April 26 – May 24, 2008, Irving Arts Center, Irving, TX.

 Friday, October 12th, 2007

-1. Started a small painting last night that I’ve been wanting to do since Spring, of Firewheels (Gaillardia).
-Masses of them come back every Spring in a nearby feild.
-I started with dots of masking medium, and am fascinated these days with dripping water over damp paint…also determined with this one to maintain the very loose open brushstrokes and marks.
+I started a small painting last night that I’ve been wanting to do since Spring, of Firewheels (Gaillardia).
+Masses of them come back every Spring in a nearby field.

 Tuesday, October 9th, 2007